bacpack-system/bacpack-system.github.io/docs/index.md

  - [cmakelib](https://github.com/cmakelib/cmakelib)

-Packager and Package Tracker also interacts with other components, which are use case specific and must be created by user.
+Packager and Package Tracker also interact with other components, which are use case specific and must be created for each project.
 These components are listed below

  - Package Repository ([BA example](https://gitea.bringauto.com/fleet-protocol/package-repository))
  - Package Context ([BA example](https://github.com/bringauto/packager-fleet-protocol-context))